 And I know it hurts.

 Everything hurts.
 Your heart.
 Your mind.
 Your body.

-Mother’s Day it is not always flowers, greeting cards, dinners, and jewelry.
+Mother’s Day is not always flowers, greeting cards, dinners, and jewelry.
 It’s not always filled with moments that bring laughter and joy.
 Or breakfast in bed.
 At least not for you.
 Or millions (yes, millions) like you.
-Because although you might feel alone, forgotten and overlooked, especially on Mother’s Day, you are not.
+Because although you might feel alone, forgotten, and overlooked, especially on Mother’s Day, you are not.
 I see you.
 And I honor you.

-So sweet sister, I want you to do something a little different this year.
-I want you peel back the covers this Mother’s Day and celebrate YOU.
+So sweet, sister; I want you to do something different this year.
+I want you to peel back the covers this Mother’s Day and celebrate YOU.
 And celebrate the hope you manage to carry that it won’t always be this hard.
-And the faith you have, whether big or small, to believe that life won’t always be this way.
-I want you to rest knowing that what God starts, He will finish (Philippians 1:6).
+And use your faith, whether big or small, to believe that life won’t always be this way.
+And I want you to rest knowing that what God starts, He will finish (Philippians 1:6).
 And what He promises, He will fulfill (Numbers 23:19).
 And what He has planted within the soft, fertile soil of your heart, He will grow (Psalm 37:4).

 My prayer for those in waiting…